Hanson, Massachusetts: Education

 Hanson shares a Pre-K through grade 12 school district (Whitman-Hanson Regional School District) with neighboring Whitman.
 The yearly operating assessments to both Towns are determined on the basis of student population.
 The town of Hanson owns the Hanson Middle School, and two elementary schools, Indian Head and Maquan, and leases them to the Whitman Hanson Regional School District, which is responsible for keeping the buildings in good repair.
 Maquan Elementary School has closed, and Indian Head Elementary serves students from kindergarten through fourth grades.
 Hanson Middle School serves students in grades five through eight.
 The town sends their students to Whitman-Hanson Regional High School, which is shared with the neighboring town of Whitman.
 The school was recently rebuilt through part of a $50 million project.
 It is located behind the previous building (which has been torn down and replaced with new athletic fields, including a synthetic turf football field) along Route 27 on the town line.
 Whitman-Hanson's teams are known as the Panthers, and their colors are red and black.
 Their chief rival is nearby Abington High, whom they play in the annual Thanksgiving Day football game.

 In addition to Whitman-Hanson, students may choose to attend South Shore Vocational Technical High School in Hanover free of charge.

 The nearest colleges to Hanson are Massasoit Community College in Brockton, Bridgewater State University in Bridgewater, and Quincy College in Quincy.

 Transportation

 There are no freeways in Hanson, which is equidistant between Routes 3 and 24.
 The main state routes through town are Route 14 and Route 58, which intersect and run coextensively for a short stretch in the middle of town.
 Route 27 also passes through the town, following a portion of the Whitman and East Bridgewater borders before crossing the southern section of town.

-The town lies along the Kingston-Plymouth line of the MBTA's commuter rail service, with a stop along Route 27.
+The town is served by Hanson station on the Kingston Line of the MBTA Commuter Rail system.
 There is a small airport, Cranland Airport, which serves only small aircraft.
 The nearest national and international air service is at Logan International Airport in Boston.